stevehjohn/MarkdownTools/README.md

 * WhiteSpace
 * Text

+Not sure I'm happy with the concept of dummy evaluators just being used to apply attributes.
+Might need a bit of rearchitecting.

 ## A note on CheckEvaluatorAttributes

 For now, assumes that any item can start a document so ValidPreviousNodeSequenceAttribute attributes are ignored in that case.